 Failure to follow a vague order will not result in a finding of contempt.

 “A mandate of the court must be clear before disobedience can subject a person to punishment.
 To support a finding of contempt, the order must be so specific and clear as to be susceptible of only one interpretation.
 It must not only be capable of reasonable interpretation, but that interpretation must be to the exclusion of other reasonable interpretations; it must be unambiguous.”
 In re Marriage of Steinberg, 302 Ill.App.3d 845, 706 N.E.2d 895, 236 Ill.Dec.
 21 (1st Dist.
 1998) (citations and quotes omitted)

 “I reasonably didn’t believe that the order required what the other side alleges the order requires” is a valid excuse and shows that your behavior was not contumacious (willfully disobedient to authority).

-If the court agrees with your opponent as to what the order says and the court believes that the understanding of the court order was even a little obvious…you are going to have problems.
+If the court agrees with your opponent as to what the order says and the court believes that the understanding of the court order was obvious…you are going to have problems.